ashokcse135/Sparks_Grip_Program/README.md

 # Sparks_Grip_Program
-It consists all the work has been done during sparks grip program
+It consists all the work that has been done during the sparks grip program